dspringuel-va/blog-posts/solid-principles/README.md

 The principles are meant to be a guide to good software design decisions.
 Personally, I think they do particularly well with TDD, because they allow good design software that is really easy to test and refactor.

-Finally, I think that at least be aware of those principle and try to apply them in the work environment can help every programmer on going down the road of being a better programmer.
+Finally, I think that at least be aware of those principles and try to apply them in the work environment can help every programmer going down the road of being a better programmer.

 ## References
 - Robert C. Martin, "Clean Architecture: A Craftsman's guide to Software Structure and Design", Prentice Hall, 2018